LavaLite/erp/CONTRIBUTING.md

 ---

-Thank you for contributing to Yiire Auth! 🎉
+Thank you for contributing to Lavalite Auth! 🎉